kishore09/cv/README.md

+# cv
-# cv is a basic website that is being developed in parallel learning to code..
+This is a basic website that is being developed while learning to code.